If you're a multi-family or commercial investor, DealCheck offers advanced tools designed specifically to analyze these types of properties.

 Step 2: Select the "Enter Manually" Option

-Our software allows you to import property data from the MLS or copy an existing property, but in this tutorial we'll add the property manually and explain all of the parameters you can customize along the way.
+Our software allows you to import property data from public records or copy an existing property, but in this tutorial we'll add the property manually and explain all of the parameters you can customize along the way.

 Select the Enter Manually option to launch the step-by-step wizard: